 Modern Italy's adherence to Catholicism is legally stressed by a law enacted in 1848 by the Kingdom of Sardinia (later reaffirmed by the Lateran Treaty) which states: "The Catholic apostolic and Roman religion is the sole religion of the [Italian] State."
 The same treaties, however, give freedom of worship to other religions, but identify Rome as "the center of the Catholic world and a place of pilgrimage," and confer onto the State of Italy the responsibility of safeguarding the security of the pope and his emissaries, and respecting church property and church law in the treatment of certain matters, such as requests for divorces or annulments.

 Significantly, throughout history Italy has produced more upper-echelon leaders to staff the Vatican than any other country in the world.
-Only more recently, beginning with the election of a Polish-born pope (John Paul II), has a pattern of almost complete domination of the papacy by Italian prelates been altered.
+Only more recently, beginning with the election of a Polish-born pope (John Paul II) and continuing to the election of Argentinian Pope Francis, has a pattern of almost complete domination of the papacy by Italian prelates been altered.
 Because of the sometimes inconvenient juxtaposition of the Vatican inside the administrative capital of Italy, the Lateran Treaty of February 11, 1929, recognized the Vatican City State as an independent and sovereign state and established and defined its relationship to the Italian State.
 That treaty, originally signed by Mussolini, lasted until 1984.